5 Ways To Filter Active Opportunities To Focus On The 5 Opportunities Winning This Month

 Nynch filters the noise.

-We score the engagement: Nynch analyses the speed and sentiment of client replies, giving each deal a “Temperature Score.”
-You see instantly which deals are hot and which are freezing.
+We score the engagement: Nynch analyses the speed and sentiment of client replies, giving each opportunity a “Temperature Score.”
+You see instantly which opportunities are hot and which are freezing.

-We hide the stale: Nynch automatically moves deals to a “Dormant” view if there hasn’t been activity in 30 days, keeping your main board uncluttered.
+We hide the stale: Nynch automatically moves opportunities to a “Dormant” view if there hasn’t been activity in 30 days, keeping your main board uncluttered.

-We prompt the close: If a deal has been stuck in “Proposal Sent” for too long, Nynch prompts you to send a “Closing” email or a “Break-up” email to force a decision.
+We prompt the decision: If an opportunity has been stuck in “Proposal Sent” for too long, Nynch prompts you to send a follow-up email or a “Break-up” email to force a decision.

 Stop managing a fantasy.
 Let Nynch show you the reality.